History - written by Warner Bros.

 - In addition to both movies having been filmed on Stage 16, the 1990 Earth Day Special, in which Harold Ramis plays Egon's so-called brother Elon, was also filmed there.

 - Don Shay's book "Making Ghostbusters" says that the set used in the hallway sequences of the Sedgewick Hotel were originally built for and used in the film Rich and Famous (1981) and were patterned after the Algonquin Hotel in New York.
-I watched the film Rich and Famous and did not see the hallway set at all.
+(The Proton Charging Facebook page did a Shot on Site post about this showing the set pieces in their original use, as well as pointing out mismatched set pieces.)

 - The sprawling apartment interiors - two key apartments and the hallway between them - extended over two adjoining soundstages (stages 12 and 18) on the Burbank Studios lot.
 Louis' apartment is actually behind the door that Louis comes out of, and Dana's apartment is actually on the other side of the door she enters - which is unusual in filmmaking. (source: Don Shay's book "Making Ghostbusters")